WeiChienHsu/Java_Practice/000_Notes_Conclusion/Acompamy/README.md

 ## Problem Analysis

+We have two linked lists represented to the single number, and we would like to sum them up.
+In addition, it will be presented in another linkedlist

+- Deal with the Carry (5+6 = 11) -> 1 -> 1 in another level
+- Treaves the whole linkedlist nodes by nodes and get their value of sum
+- Check if the sum is larger than 9, i'll change the carry to 1 so could be used in sum.
+- While there is one of the linkedlist meet the end, I'll just look at single linked list.
+- Use a dummy node to make those behavior in a while loop and return the dummy.next.

 ## Algorithm Analysis

+O(n) time comlexity!

 ## Time Complexity Analysis
 Used three single while loop cause O(3n) time complexity with additional dummy ListNode O(n)